Chemaclass/edifact-parser/README.md

 ## Format of an EDIFACT file

 * Each line of the file consists of a set of data that belongs to a specific segment of a message.

-* A segment is defined by its name (the first 3chars of the line), following up by the "sub-segment-key".
+* A segment is defined by a tag.
 Following the rest of the data that belongs to that segment.
-See more about segments [here](/docu/segments.md).
+More about segments [here](/docu/segments/README.md).

 * A message is a list of segments.
 Usually, all segments between the UNH and UNT segments compound a message.

 * A transaction is the list of messages that belongs to a file.

 ## Installation as vendor